downshift-js/downshift/src/hooks/useCombobox/README.md

 Optional properties:

-- `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
-Items will not be highlighted when hovered, and items will not be selected when clicked.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks call this `innerRef`.
 So you'd call: `getItemProps({refKey: 'innerRef'})` and